-Input box Description Route-Based IPsec This option, if enabled, allows to specify exactly which traffic should be routed through a tunnel by defining routing rules and routing tables (or their entries) only manually.
-This is especially useful if networks used in the connection (local or remote networks) undesirably overlap with other networks defined on the device.
-In the dialogs for routing configuration (routing rules and tables), at the points where source/destination interfaces can be selected, those IPSec connections for which Route-Based IPsec has been enabled can also be selected after enabling this option.
-For easier differentiation from other interfaces, these are marked with a padlock.
+Input box Description Route-based IPsec This option allows the precise specification of which traffic should be routed through a tunnel, provided that it has been enabled by the exclusively manual setting of routing rules and routing tables (or their entries).
+This is particularly useful when local or remote networks used on the connection overlap with other networks defined on the device in an undesired way.
+With this option enabled, the dialogs for the routing configuration (routing rules and tables) allow the selection of IPsec connections that have route-based IPsec enabled, and makes